-DALLAS—Waters Kraus & Paul is saddened to announce the passing of Rickey Dixon.
+DALLAS—Waters Kraus Paul & Siegel is saddened to announce the passing of Rickey Dixon.
 Dixon, a member of the College Football Hall of Fame and a six-year NFL veteran, passed away on August 1, 2020, at his home in DeSoto, Texas, following a courageous six-year battle with ALS.

 Dixon was a standout defensive back at the University of Oklahoma, where he was a member of the 1985 national championship team.
 In 1987, Dixon was named an All-American and was a co-winner of the Jim Thorpe Award, which is given to the top defensive back in college football.
 While at Oklahoma, Dixon had seventeen interceptions, the second highest career amount in school history.
 He was inducted into the College Football Hall of Fame.
 Following his standout collegiate career, Dixon was selected fifth overall in the 1988 NFL Draft by the Cincinnati Bengals.
 He spent six seasons in the NFL with the Bengals and the Los Angeles Raiders, and played in Super Bowl XXIII as a member of the Bengals.

 After retiring from the NFL, Dixon owned his own landscaping business and was a motivational speaker.
 He leaves behind his wife, Lorraine, and four children.
 During this difficult time, the Dixon family requests their privacy.

 Waters Kraus Paul & Siegel originally worked with Dixon relating to his involvement with a class action lawsuit against the NFL regarding concussions.
 Recently, the firm filed a suit on behalf of Dixon’s family against both Riddell, a football helmet manufacturer, and the NCAA.